RayanFarhat/RyVarr-Scalable-Cloud-Native-Backend/README.md

 - [X] Caching the most used data from database by spreading them across the distributed containers.
 - [X] Adding subscription with payment using Paypal API and make the user as Pro User.
 - [ ] Make subscription option for month or year.
-- [ ] Adding and managing users login using google OAuth 2.0 instead of my user managing system.
 - [ ] Working with HamzaCAD service to allow only Pro users to use it.
+- [ ] Prevent sharing accounts with SignalR.
 - [ ] Remove Pro subscribtion when month pass.
 - [ ] Allow Users to read/change/delete there account.(rename email,username, or delete there entire account).
 ### Frontend